 - We find evidence to prove that you are innocent, and request the prosecution drop the charges.

-- We see evidence that police violated your rights, and ask the judge to throw out the evidence against you.
+- We see evidence that the police violated your rights and ask the judge to throw out the evidence against you.

 - We negotiate a plea deal, and you plead guilty to a lesser charge in exchange for less severe penalties.